-November 2015, CNMC approved the EU Harmonised Auction Rules for long-term capacity allocation in IFE (annual and monthly capacity auctions).

-- Day-ahead capacity allocation: On 13th May 2014, the SWE region launched the full coupling with NWE.
+- Long term capacity allocation: CRE and CNMC both approved the specific France-Spain auction rules (IFE rules version 3.1) in March 2014 in order to allocate monthly and annual capacity on the FR-ES interconnection (IFE) under the CASC platform.
+The first monthly auction of IFE in CASC was carried out successfully on 24th March 2014.
+Later in the same year, a new version of the Harmonised Auction Rules of CASC with some enhancements, including the interconnection France-Spain, were approved and published.
+These rules of CASC were applied to the annual and monthly capacity auctions of IFE with delivery in 2015. - Day-ahead capacity allocation: The start-up solution of the SWE market coupling project was successfully launched on 4th February 2014, i.e. at the same time that the launch of the NWE coupling.
+This implied synchronised operations with NWE.
+On 13th May 2014, the SWE region launched the full coupling with NWE.
 The combined day-ahead markets of the NWE and SWE areas (so called Multi Regional Coupling) cover 17 European countries.
-This achievement was a stepping stone towards a common day-ahead electricity market in the EU.
-As stated above, in November 2015, CNMC approved the Shadow Auction rules to be applied as fallback for day-ahead market coupling in IFE. - Intraday capacity allocation: In line with the target model, implicit continuous allocation will be implemented in the French-Spanish interconnection in the context of the so-called XBID project, where the Iberian NEMO (Nominated Electricity Market Operator), which is the Iberian Electricity spot Market Operator (OMIE) participates.
-The go live of this platform is foreseen by late 2017.
-The parties of this project are adapting to the new framework set forth by the CACM GL Regulation which entered into force on 14 August 2015.
+This achievement was a stepping stone towards a common day-ahead electricity market in the EU. - Intraday capacity allocation: In line with the interim target model, implicit continuous allocation will be implemented in the French-Spanish interconnection in the context of the so-called XBID project, where the Iberian PX (OMIE) participates.
+However, the timing initially foreseen has suffered significant delays.
+The organisation of this project will have to adapt to the new framework set forth by the CACM Regulation which is expected to enter into force in the summer of 2015.